Section II: Scope of Authority and Jurisdiction

 - If the student withdraws from the University while a disciplinary action is pending, the Assistant Dean shall be allowed to complete any investigation to the extent reasonably practicable, for the purpose of preventing the reoccurrence of and to remedy the effects of the alleged misconduct.
 The facts and circumstances of the charge(s) may be cause for denial of readmission, denial of an application of employment or denial of work as an independent contractor.

-- The conduct involves an allegation of a serious crime, which, if true, would rise to the level of creating a substantial threat to the safety of the University community;
+- The conduct involves an allegation of serious misconduct, which, if true, would rise to the level of creating a substantial threat to the safety of the University community.
+Examples may include but are not limited to, physical or sexual assault, rape, hazing, harassment, stalking, furnishing alcohol to minors, distribution of drugs or illegal substances, or illegal weapons use;

-- There is a significant connection to the University, such as the conduct involves University property or the victim is a University student, faculty or staff member; and/or
+- there is a significant connection to the University, such as the conduct involves University property or the injured or aggrieved party is a University student, faculty or staff member; and

 The University shall review each off-campus incident referred to the University on a case-by-case basis to allow for consideration of the unique facts of each situation involving student behavior.
 Nothing in this Code may conflict with the ability of students to exercise rights protected by the First Amendment on or off campus.